Sgùrr Alasdair via Great Stone Chute

 Chimney detail from the cave below Bealach Sgumain

-6. Sgurr Thearlaich and to the Cuillin Ridge
+6. Sgùrr Theàrlaich and to the Cuillin Ridge

-Sgurr Alasdair lies slightly west of the main Cuillin Ridge - to gain the ridge, the nearby peak of Sgurr Thearlaich needs to be ascended.
+Sgùrr Alasdair lies slightly west of the main Cuillin Ridge - to gain the ridge, the nearby peak of Sgùrr Theàrlaich needs to be ascended.
 The difficulty level is around Grade 3 ...

-From the top of the Great Stone Chute and on the Coir' a' Ghrunnda side, head south-southeast down a faint path on scree under Sgurr Thearlaich's crest.
-Lose a little height until you find a distinct crack in the rock of Sgurr Thearlaich - this is the way up.
+Lose a little height until you find one of two distinct crevices in the rockwall - these are the ways up - the lower is longer, but easier.
 If you near the base of the scree slope, you're above steep ground and have gone too far !

-Route profile »
+Route profile

-Weather forecasts »
+Weather forecasts

-Alternative and nearby routes »
+Alternative and nearby routes

-Southern Cuillin ridge
+Southern Cuillin Ridge Munros Traverse

 Peaks : 8 Munros